 When it comes to work anniversaries at Meijer, it’s important to make team members feel special.
 On the day of a team member’s work anniversary, the individual receives a digital celebration card signed by their teammates, is awarded additional points on mteam, and given a custom certificate for their milestone.
 Meijer’s mteam recognition program delivers on all fronts, providing everything from peer-to-peer recognition, awards, real-time data and insights, and much more.

 Since launching mteam, Meijer has seen huge success.
-For starters, mteam has an 82% activation rate and 64% of team members access the site every month.
+For starters, mteam has an 82% activation rate (percentage of people who have logged on to mteam) and 64% of team members access the site every month.
 Leaders at Meijer, in particular, are invested in building a culture of recognition with 93% of people leaders active on the platform monthly.